top of page

 · An international, ecofeminist art magazine for, and by, children (“(small but) FIERCE”)

-Kitt is a trustee for Crafts Council and founding member of disabled artist led art rabble “kin collective” (North East Culture Awards “Newcomer of the Year” winner 2022).
+Kitt is member of the MIMA Advisory Board and founding member of disabled artist led art rabble “kin collective” (North East Culture Awards “Newcomer of the Year” winner 2022).
+Previously Kitt has served as trustee for several organsations inlcuding Crafts Council, UK.

 Lady Kitt, credit Art Matters Now 2023.JPG